PatrLind/node-any-db-mssql/README.md

 See test configuration file ([test/support/config.js][5]) for more information.

-To test against checklist provided by any-db-adapter-spec, call it from any-db-mssql adapter's directory set as current directory, for example it can be called right after npm test mentioned above:
+To test against any-db-adapter-spec, call it its tests from any-db-mssql adapter's directory set as current directory, for example it can be called right after npm test mentioned above:

     node ../node-any-db-adapter-spec/bin/test-any-db-adapter --url 'mssql://'$DB_USER':'$DB_PASS'@'$DB_HOST'/'$DB_NAME'?instanceName='$DB_INST